graphhopper/directions-api/docs-tour-optimization.md

 }
 ```

-When it comes to the costs, you can focus on minimizing distances by setting ```time_dependent_costs: 0.0``` and ```distance_dependent_costs: 1.0```.
-However, you can also minimize some sort of generalized cost function by assigning a monetary value of time and value of distance as shown above.

 ### Services or Shipments

 The basic difference between a Service and a Shipment is that the Service involves only one location whereas the Shipment involves two location, i.e. a pickup and a delivery location.